naumanshafi/Donation-Management-System/README.md

 # Scope
 Our objective is to create an a well-known Donation Management platform.
 Through this platform, Funds are collected and disbursed to the needy (subjects / beneficiaries) .
 We are hopeful to complete this project by the end of the current semester.<br /><br />
 The project will be developed in phases:<br />
 ● First phase is related to planning and elaborating the functionalities and requirements.<br />
 ● Second phase is confined to designing and implementation.<br />
 ● Third phase includes integration and various testing techniques.<br />
-Each phase has a deliverable which will be really helpful and act as a measure of progress achieved so far in the project for the stakeholders interested.
-The deliverables will be timely and accurate.<br />
+● Each phase has a deliverable which will be really helpful and act as a measure of progress achieved so far in the project for the stakeholders interested. <br />
+● The deliverables will be timely and accurate.<br />
-There are certain issues/risks associated with our project.
+● There are certain issues/risks associated with our project.
 As described below:
-● Collaboration issues and risks can really affect the working of our project.<br />
+      Collaboration issues and risks can really affect the working of our project.<br />

 # Functional Requirements